FishandRichardsonPC/GraphQL.Annotations.TSql/README.md

 C# Library for adding objects which map to TSQL Tables to a graphql schema, Intended to be used with the GraphQL package on nuget.
-A sample project is included with schema
+A sample project is included with the db schema required to run it.
+The client side code is based on the react ui from [haikyuu/graphql-todo-list](https://github.com/haikyuu/graphql-todo-list/tree/master/client/src)

 # Usage
 TODO